 Use case: Test error recovery paths or force specific tool calls for subsequent validation.

-and validation fails, the test stops
+If exitOnFailureEnabled is true and validation fails, the test stops

 immediately.
 Subsequent conversation turns are not executed.
 Use this for